mbta/mobile_app/README.md

 Install [direnv](https://direnv.net/) if you don't already have it, copy `.envrc.example` to `.envrc`, populate any required values, then run `direnv allow`.

-For Android development, `brew install rsvg-convert`.
+For Android development, `brew install librsvg`.

 For iOS development, `brew install swiftlint`.